Code-Institute-Submissions/TeachFlow/testing.md

     ![Contact us](assets/images/readme_files/contact.png)

 * I would like to see the requirements for becoming an ESL teacher; the salary and benefits.
-    * Requirements, salary and additional information is featured in the country maps information section.
+    * Requirements, salary and additional information are featured in the country maps information section.
     * This information is displayed when a country is selected.
-    * The screenshot below shows are info section where this information is displayed.
+    * The screenshot below shows the info section where this information is displayed.

     ![Maps information](assets/images/readme_files/mapinfo.png)